ammar-faifi/Weather_Status_Predictor_From_Images/README.md

 ## About the Project

-predicting weather status has been a rich field to apply the technology of machine learning (ML) and deep learning (DL) along with Convolutional Neural Network (CNN).
-There are so many examples of projects with various level of accuracy and advance that predict or classify the weather status from given satellite images in visible light, infrared ranges, or other light spectra.
-However, for this project I will do a similar approach but with images taken with smart phones or digital cameras of a landscape views, then try to predict the appearing weather status in that appearance.
-I used different algorithms for ML using only two classes, that is, *sunny* and *cloudy*.
-For CNN I used the entire dataset of more than 18K images with 5-class weather status.
+The application of machine learning (ML) and deep learning (DL) technologies, accompanied by Convolutional Neural Network (CNN), has been extensively explored in the field of weather forecasting.
+Numerous projects have been executed with varying degrees of accuracy and sophistication, which use satellite images captured in visible light, infrared ranges, or other light spectra to predict or classify weather conditions.
+However, my project aims to apply a similar approach, but using landscape images taken with smartphones or digital cameras to predict the weather conditions depicted in the image.
+I utilized various ML algorithms with only two weather classes - sunny and cloudy - and CNN with the full dataset of over 18K images, with five weather classes.
 Each image is 200x200 pixels with 3-channel colors.

 ## Online Predictor